tapanther/Tritan/docs/Noxwall.md

 Until the gnoll incursion of 570 AGS, Noxwall was a small independent town governmed by the Halcom family through a hereditary aldermanship.

-Due to the threat presented by the gnolls, Mylz Halcom, the current Alderman, signed a treaty with the Republic, pledging the town's allegiance in exchange for the protection of the Republican Army.
+Due to the threat presented by the gnolls, Mylz Halcom, the current Alderman, signed a treaty with the [Republic][Republic of Siddarmark], pledging the town's allegiance in exchange for the protection of the Republican Army.
 Although the Alderman retained his position, the full details of the town's integration into the Republic are still unknown.

 ## Culture

-Prior to the events of 570 AGS, Noxwall was a prosperous town along the Black Highway, a major trade route between the Republic of Siddarmark and the Kingdom of Dohlar.
+Prior to the events of 570 AGS, Noxwall was a prosperous town along the Black Highway, a major trade route between the [Republic of Siddarmark][Republic of Siddarmark] and the [Kingdom of Dohlar][Kingdom of Dohlar].

 The town provided much needed respite to weary traders, and offered a fine, though somewhat limited, selection of goods from local artisans.
 As trade prospered and the town grew, it was decided that a new sister town should be established nearby, along the Serpent's Pass, an alternative trade route.
 This new town, christened Cantfall due to it's position at the foot of the Ophidian Mountains, would give younger members of Noxwall families an opportunity to make their own fortunes, while remaining close enough to their relatives.